psychoinformatics-de/psychoinformatics-www/content/pages/teaching.rst

 We offer the opportunity for research internships for international students (PhD, high school) and postdocs, ranging from few weeks to several months.
-In the past, research topics comprised multivariate data analysis of neuroimaging data, multi-modal dataset from natural stimulation, and computational modeling of behavioral data.
-The implementation of the algorithm for statistical evaluation of classification results in the following paper is an example of an internship result:
+Research topics have comprised multivariate data analysis of neuroimaging data, multi-modal dataset from natural stimulation, and computational modeling of behavioral data.
+The implementation of the algorithm for statistical evaluation of classification results in the following paper is an example of an internship
+result:

 * Hanke, M., **Dinga, R.**, Häusler, C., Guntupalli, J. S., Casey, M., Kaule,
   F. R. & Stadler, S. (2015). `High-resolution 7-Tesla fMRI data on the